Introduction

 "Welcome, Dr Cook.
 Have you gotten tired of people calling you that yet?" the distinguished man asked me.

-Jennifer said, "This is George Malley, my boss.
+Jennifer made introductions.
+"This is George Malley, my boss.
 He's a senior partner here at Sterling, Malley & Associates."

 "I'm not tired of it yet but you can call me John," I said, shaking his hand firmly.